birdgg/react-github/.changeset/soft-squids-sit.md

 "@birdgg/react-github": patch
 ---

-fix .d.ts files not include in publish
+fix crash when language is null